How Much is a New Immersion Heater?

 If you are replacing an immersion heater in your home, it is recommended that you hire a professional to do the work for you.
 If you are planning on buying your immersion heater separately, then you may be interested in the labour costs alone for this type of work.

 On average, it will take around 1-2 hours to replace an immersion heater.
-This is subject to the contractor not coming across any complications with the removal or installation.
+This is based on the contractor not coming across any complications with the removal or installation.

 Types of Immersion Heater